GustavoNazarioPerez/nazario.sh/content/posts/oops-i-did-it-again.md

 Some years back I interned with friends that said they enjoyed drinking wine and doing a jigsaw puzzle.
 At the time I thought, "that doesn't seem too fun, wine is gross", but now it sounds delightful (apart from the whole wine thing).
-There is just *something* doing a puzzle with a candle going while all your friends are hanging out without you that just does it for me [^3].
+There is just *something* about doing a puzzle with a candle going while all your friends are hanging out without you that just does it for me [^3].

 Well anyways, fast forward (flashback?) to about a year ago, I completed my first